50 Ways to Lose Weight Without Exercise

 Drink Cinnamon or Mint Tea

 Not only is tea a low-calorie alternative to coffee-based drinks that tend to be packed with milk and sugar, but certain varieties of the soothing beverage can actually help contribute to weight loss.
-For example, Nicole Anziani, RD, CDE, suggests drinking cinnamon tea because the cozy beverage may even help decrease blood sugar due to cinnamon’s effect on blood glucose.
+For example, Nicole Anziani, MS, RD, CDE, suggests drinking cinnamon tea because the cozy beverage may even help decrease blood sugar due to cinnamon’s effect on blood glucose.
 Similarly, mint tea can help with weight loss because mint is an appetite suppressant.
-The University of Maryland Medical Center also reports peppermint relaxes your stomach muscles and increases bile flow, improving your digestion of fats.
+An animal study published in the Journal of Digestive Diseases found that peppermint oil can relax stomach muscles, which can increase bile flow and improving the digestion of fats.

 Eat Zucchini Noodles Instead Of Pasta

 Zucchini noodles look like spaghetti, but the similarities pretty much end there.
 Eating zoodles over pasta cuts out empty carbs but adds ever-important vitamins and fiber.
 While two cups of pasta contain 480 calories, 90 grams of carbs, and 2 grams of fiber, two cups of zucchini zoodles boast 66 calories, 12 grams of carbs, and 4 grams of fiber.
 If prepared well, zoodles can be just as flavorful as a bowl of spaghetti, and they can easily help you achieve your weight loss goals.
-If you need more inspiration, take a peek at these 25 Food Swaps That Cut 2,500 Calories a Week!
+If you need more inspiration, take a peek at these food swaps that cut calories!